-- 1. All patients with clinical indications of a spinal injury (such as focal neurologic deficit including paralysis) or with altered levels of consciousness (including those who are combative, confused, or intoxicated, i.e. patients who are unable to follow commands) must be immobilized with both a C-collar and a spinal restriction device (e.g., spine board, KED, vacuum splint). - 2.
+- 1. All patients with clinical indications of a spinal injury (such as focal neurologic deficit including paralysis) and or with altered levels of consciousness (including those who are combative, confused, or intoxicated, i.e. patients who are unable to follow commands) must be immobilized with both a C-collar and a spinal restriction device (e.g., spine board, KED, vacuum splint). - 2.
 Additionally pediatric trauma patients less than 3 years of age with a GCS of < 15 must be immobilized with both a C-collar and a spinal restriction device (e.g. spine board, KED). - 3.
-Other alert trauma patients, including all those listed below, should have a c-collar placed and moved in-line as a unit to the cot.
-This is referred to as, "Move patients on hard things; transport on soft things." - Neck pain - Midline neck or spinal tenderness - Pain on motion of the neck - Age > 70 - High risk mechanism (high speed MVC, fall > 10 feet, axial loading injury) - Patients who are non-ambulatory (sitting, lying on ground) are to be moved in-line as a unit. - Patients who are ambulatory may ambulate to the cot, and then be assisted onto the cot in-line as a unit
+Other alert trauma patients, including all those listed below, should have a c-collar placed and moved with caution in-line as a unit to the cot.
+This does not mean on a BB. - Neck pain - Midline neck or spinal tenderness - Pain on motion of the neck - High risk mechanism (high speed MVC, fall > 10 feet, axial loading injury)